Residence Life Policies

 Room Entry: Entry into student rooms will be limited to the following:

-Room search warrant procedures must be approved by the Dean of Students and Director of Residence Life or the Vice President for Student Life when a room is to be searched, not simply entered.
+Room searches must be approved by the Director of Housing Operations and Staffing, the Dean of Students, or the Vice President for Student Life when a room is to be searched, rather than simply entered.

 Security Doors: Security doors are locked at all times.
 Entry to the halls is through designated desk areas or with a student’s access key.
 Propping open security doors and fire doors constitutes a serious threat to the residents’ personal and property safety.
 Residents are required to assist in the maintenance of a secure environment by closing doors when these situations are observed.
 An individual who props doors or gives unauthorized access to non-residents is subject to disciplinary action.

-Sign Posting or Decorating: The posting of signs or any other decorations is not allowed except on designated bulletin boards or with the approval of Residence Life Professional Staff.
+Sign Posting or Decorating: The posting of signs or any other decorations visible from the exterior of a residence hall room or apartment is not permitted.

 Soliciting and Selling: “Soliciting and Selling” Policy as stated in Personal Conduct Policies (Section VIII), applies to all campus housing.
 In addition, students should not host direct sales events in their individual rooms.
 Residents who observe such activities in the halls, or who are approached by such persons, should report these actions to a member of the Residence Life Staff or University Police.